shivapbhusal/Book_list/short_works.md

 18. A Simple Heart ( Flaubert )
 19. The Legend of Saint-Julian the Hospitaller ( 48 pages )
 20. The Temptation of Saint Anthony ( 135 pages)

+## Short Non-fictions
+1. A Room of One’s Own
+2. Common Sense ( Thomas Paine )
+3. Here is New York
+4. The Prince ( 71 pages ) Machiavelli
+5. Civilization and Its Discontents ( 127 pages ) Fraud
+6. Why I write ?
+7. The Perpetual Race of Achilles and the Tortoise ( Borges )
+8. Days of Reading ( Proust )
+9. The Myth of Sisyphus (Camus )
+10. The Communist Manifesto
+11. Letters to a Young Novelist ( llosa)
+12. Chicago: city on the make
+13. Night by Elie Wiesel
+14. A moveable feast

 ## Authors to read
 1. Chekhov